 The utilisation of the data centre on day one was to be less than 25%, however the data centre had to have a PUE of better than 1.45.
 Although utilisation would be gradual due to budgets, all the infrastructure for the final day had to be installed on day one, rather than using a phased approach.

-The new data centre is located within 100 meters of the sea.
+The new data centre build is located within 100 meters of the sea.
 This means there is a very high saline content in the air precluding the use of direct fresh air cooling.
-Also the area designated for the data centre was two disused squash courts.
+Also the area designated for the data centre build was two disused squash courts.
 This area had to contain all cabinets, UPS, AHUs, generator, network room, build room, external plant and entrance lobby, therefore space was a constraint.

 THE FUTURE-TECH SOLUTION

-The installation of the data centre and supporting infrastructure took Future-tech fourteen weeks resulting in a facility that is energy efficient, sympathetic to its surroundings and is able to support the university for the next decade.
+The data centre installation and supporting infrastructure took Future-tech fourteen weeks resulting in a facility that is energy efficient, sympathetic to its surroundings and is able to support the university for the next decade.
 The facility was awarded the CEEDA Gold Accreditation, the Data Centre Dynamics Innovation IT Optimisation Award and Uptime Institute Special Recognition.
 Future-tech continues to work with the University of St. Andrews providing PPM Maintenance and Optimisation Services.